Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “Bye,” she says bluntly, starting up the stairs to leave with the criminals.

 She turns her back, leading them out, and she hears the undeniable, iconic sound of The High Overlord tearing a rift in space-time to travel.
-The sound lasts only a moment, and just like that he and his minion are gone.
+The sound lasts only a moment, and just like that, he and his minion are gone.

 Dragging along the miserable cult, she thinks back over it all, Liefland, Oa’s Living Mountain, The Lunar House, Ohkiij’s Domain, Towerne, Dimension One.
-All of it melts through her mind like a single moment.
+All of it melts through her mind like a single day.
 She counts it as a single event, and one where she lost the two people she cared for most.

-It’s been only a few months since then, and Chaos is his usual self.
+It’s been only a few months since then, and Chaos is back to his usual self.
 The hundred-so injuries he sustained, from dismemberment to realmic collapse, are all washed over by that harder-than-steel blackness that encompasses him, and with it, his peculiar ways have again driven him to his comfortable, quaint madness.

-Order stops in the rain-slick streets, watching people rush about trading socks and negotiating with smiles on their faces.
+Order stops in the mist-slick streets, watching people rush about trading socks and negotiating with smiles on their faces.
 She shakes her head at it, but she can’t deny that The Overlord’s ridiculous plan seemed to work for whatever purpose he had intended.

 Socks aren’t something people care a lot about.
 It’s something folks tend to have at the back of their mind in their day-to-day lives.
 They do, however, care enough to make sure they match.
 There’s something simultaneously disarming and charming about going up to a person and admitting you need their help with something as silly and seemingly unimportant as socks.

 She’ll admit, for his usual rampages, this one was a miraculously-okay thing for him to do.